-The Expressive Arts Institute foundation course is an offering of the part of the Expressive & Creative Arts program, as part of the Holistic Graduate Programs, and the Office of Graduate Studies and Continuing Education at Salve Regina University.
-This three-weekend non-credit professional development course has been designed to provide educators, artists, medical caregivers, counselors, and those in related fields with basic training in the expressive and creative arts to facilitate transformation, self-discovery, healing, and the evolution of consciousness when working with groups or individuals.
+The Expressive Arts Institute foundation courses are offerings of the part of the Expressive & Creative Arts program, as part of the Holistic Graduate Programs, and the Office of Graduate and Professional Studies at Salve Regina University.
+The summer professional development courses have been designed to provide educators, artists, medical caregivers, counselors, and those in related fields with basic training in the expressive and creative arts to facilitate transformation, self-discovery, healing, and the evolution of consciousness when working with groups or individuals.

-This introductory course will focus on using a multi-modal approach to the expressive and creative arts concentrating specifically on an integration of the visual arts with movement, sound and expressive writing.
+These introductory courses will focus on using a multi-modal approach to the expressive and creative arts concentrating specifically on an integration of the visual arts with movement, sound and expressive writing.
 Class lectures and discussions on the applications of the expressive and creative arts and research supporting its efficacy will be combined with hands-on experiential exercises.
 The ability to participate in the experiential portion of this work is an essential aspect of the program.
-Upon successfully completing all three weekends of the course, along with associated home-practice assignments, students will receive a letter of attendance demonstrating that they have participated in this foundation training in the use of expressive arts facilitation.
-Continuing education units are available for those students who wish to receive them.